cornell-netlab/pifo-trees-artifact/README.md

 The first three feautures are in support of the _Functional_ badge, while the last is in support of the _Reusable_ badge.

 Installation is simple thanks to our [package](https://github.com/cornell-netlab/pifo-trees-artifact/pkgs/container/pifo-trees):
-- `docker pull ghcr.io/cornell-netlab/pifo-trees:latest`
+1. `docker pull ghcr.io/cornell-netlab/pifo-trees:latest`
-- `docker run -it ghcr.io/cornell-netlab/pifo-trees:latest`
+2. `docker run -it --rm ghcr.io/cornell-netlab/pifo-trees:latest`
-- Then, in the container, run `dune build` to build the project.
+3. Then, in the container, run `dune build` to build the project.

 If you prefer to build the project locally, please see the [Dockerfile](Dockerfile) for a recipe.
+You will still need to run `dune build` to build the project.

 ## Key Definitions